 You can also install ArangoDB locally or on your own server hardware.
 See Install ArangoDB on-premises for more details.

-If you want to migrate from an on-premises system to the fully managed ArangoGraph cloud platform, check out the Cloud Migration Tool.
+If you want to migrate from bare metal servers to the cloud with minimal downtime, check out the Cloud Migration Tool.

 To get started with ArangoDB and try out some of its features, you can use the interactive tutorials.
 They provide information on various topics and allow you to set up and access a cloud instance of ArangoDB - it’s free, easy to use, and no installation is required.

 - Game of Thrones AQL Tutorial